Who We Are

 The public should have the choice of being exposed to different art forms – or not.

-The current Calgary Fringe is now a full-length 9-day Fringe, and is situated in the calendar between the Winnipeg Fringe and the Edmonton Fringe.
-The next phase of the Calgary Fringe Festival future will be guided by Michele Gallant, the Fringe Mom and Festival Director and Producer.
+The current Calgary Fringe is now a dynamic nine-day festival, situated in the calendar between the Winnipeg Fringe and the Edmonton Fringe.
+The next phase of the Calgary Fringe’s future continues to be guided by Michele Gallant, the Fringe Mom, Festival Director and Producer.

 How many shows will there be to choose from?

-The Calgary Fringe will host a combination of local, national, and international productions – 26 altogether – for a total of over 160 performances over 9 days.
+The Calgary Fringe hosts a combination of local, national and international productions – usually around 30 shows – for a total of over 160 performances over nine days.

 You must be looking to cash in in a big way!

 Actually, by mounting a Fringe Festival, we (gladly) agree to abide by the four governing principles of the Canadian Association of Fringe Festivals, one of which is that 100% of ticket revenue is returned directly to the artists.
 This is an opportunity for them to make money, not us.

 But you don't have to pay the bills?
 You don't need to eat?

 But of course, which is why we rely on our wonderful and dedicated sponsors, as well as donations from wonderful and dedicated patrons – like you! – to keep the Calgary Fringe up and running for years to come.